-Plumber jobs work for plumbing or mechanical engineering services contractors, building contractors, public sector bodies, or specialist contractors in the marine, chemical and gas industries.
-Of the 20,000 plumbing jobs and businesses in the UK, around 80 per cent of plumbers are sole traders.
+They work for plumbing or mechanical engineering services contractors, building contractors, public sector bodies, or specialist contractors in the marine, chemical and gas industries.
+Of the 20,000 plumbers and plumbing businesses in the UK, around 80 per cent are sole traders.

-Most plumber jobs start as apprentices straight from school or college and train on the job over a period of up to four years.
+Most start as apprentices straight from school or college and train on the job over a period of up to four years.

-There are plenty of opportunities for progression for plumbers in the plumbing industry.
+There are plenty of opportunities for progression for in the industry.
 Once qualified, plumbers may decide to further their qualifications to NVQ/SVQ Level 4, or even degree level.
-Plumbers can work towards technician or supervisory level jobs, or specialise in a specific area of work such as heating, ventilation, refrigeration or air conditioning.
+They can work towards technician or supervisory level jobs, or specialise in a specific area of work such as heating, ventilation, refrigeration or air conditioning.
 Self-employed plumbers may run their own specialist firms.

 Their services can be required at any time, so plumbers can expect to work more than 37.5 hours per week.